fbertran/CascadeData/README.md

 These are featured as examples by packages such as the Cascade one, a modeling tool allowing gene selection, reverse engineering, and prediction in cascade networks.
 (Jung, N., Bertrand, F., Bahram, S., Vallat, L., and Maumy-Bertrand, M., 2014, <http://dx.doi.org/10.1093/bioinformatics/btt705>).

-This webite and these examples were created by F. Bertrand and M. Maumy-Bertrand.
+This website and these examples were created by F. Bertrand and M. Maumy-Bertrand.

 ## Installation